 (Written in English)

 Identifies the community research methods and processes used: Survey, focus groups, open public discussion, visit to local groups and households.

 Focus on community participation that is thoroughly inclusive and accessible for community members residing in extremely remote and rural areas.

 Community members were invited to share their memories and stories of the old primary school, before a local community group renovated the building.

 Making a voice recording or podcast is a way of recording a meeting, which is less intrusive than a video.

 COMCOT - An Innovative Tool for Improving the Competitiveness of Community-Based Tourism

-Gives 3 practical community tourism development cases from Estonia, and 4 from Finland.
-The resource captures the challenges of community involvement, encouraging communty members to participate, and how to prioritise ideas.
+Practical community tourism development cases from Estonia and Finland.
+Captures the challenges of community involvement, encouraging communty members to participate, and how to prioritise ideas.

 Gives practical methods used to bring people together, and activate the community.
 This includes methods used to encourage and include new residents and second home-owners to participate in community meetings and activities organised by the village association.